ojuarapaul/ojuarapaul/README.md

 Paul

-- 👋 Hi, I’m @ojuarapaul
+- 👋 Hi there, I am @ojuarapaul.
+I am a full stack web dev student.
-- 👀 I’m interested in ...
+- 👀 I’m interested in any aspect of full stack development.
 - 🌱 I’m currently learning JavaScript / React / MongoDB / Python / APIs
 - 💞️ I’m looking to collaborate on any project I can be an useful asset.
 - 📫 How to reach me?
 Well, just email ojuarapaul@gmail.com